jgnewman/react-localstorage-tools/README.md

 // boolean, () => void, () => void
 ```

 A hook providing you with quick access via context to a particual boolean localStorage value by key.
-It returns an array containing the current value, a function for setting the value to true, and a function for setting the value to false.
+It returns an array containing the current boolean value, a function for setting the value to true, and a function for setting the value to false.
 Updating the value will trigger re-renders as expected such that any components depending on the localStorage context will update automatically with proper values.